VirtualDruid/TParser-core/README.md

 and you may use **x-required** or **x-fail-if-found** to quick fail parsing unexpected htmls' content.

+## Dependency
+1. Jsoup (MIT licesed, included in Jitpack build)
+2. named-regexp By tony19 (Apache lisenced, included in Jitpack build): support getting names from named regex groups in JDK <= 1.8 without using reflection

 **Download: via Jitpack**
 ```groovy
 allprojects {